2018 Maruti Vitara Brezza is priced between Rs 7.42 lakh – Rs 9.85 lakh (ex-showroom, Delhi)

 The Maruti Vitara Brezza takes on the likes of Hyundai Creta, Mahindra TUV300, Ford EcoSport and other compact SUVs.

 The current entry-level variants are not offering ABS and dual front airbags as optional.
 However, the 2018 model will get these safety features as standard.
-The SUV is available in three trim levels – LDI, VDI and ZDI – with diesel engine only.
-It is priced in the range of Rs 7.24 lakh – Rs 9.69 lakh (ex-showroom, Delhi).
-As the demand for Maruti Vitara Brezza remains high, the Indo-Japanese carmaker is planning to bring in the petrol iteration of the vehicle by early 2017.
+The SUV is available in three trim levels – LDi, VDi and ZDi – with diesel engine only.
+It is priced in the range of Rs 7.42 lakh – Rs 9.85 lakh (ex-showroom, Delhi).
+As the demand for Maruti Vitara Brezza remains high, the Indo-Japanese carmaker is planning to bring in the petrol iteration of the vehicle.
 The petrol model is likely to be powered by a 1.0-litre Boosterjet engine that also powers the Baleno RS.
 This turbocharged petrol engine is capable of producing 100.5bhp of power and 150Nm of torque.
 Also Read: Maruti Vitara Brezza Review – Should You Buy it?

 Besides, Maruti Suzuki is also looking to introduce an automatic diesel variant of the Brezza.
 As a reminder, Suzuki had showcased the India-made Vitara Brezza diesel automatic at the 2016 Indonesian Motor Show.
 The showcased model had the company’s auto-gear shift, and the same unit could be introduced in the model coming to India as well.